← All posts

 • whether the company is shipping something broader than a narrow demo

 A patent filing may be part of a company's story.
-It is rarely the whole defensibility story.
+It rarely carries the whole defensibility story.
 In legal tech, durable advantage usually looks more like workflow ownership, data compounding, and execution than a label in the nav.